DenysRudenko/Project-1/README.md

 ## 1.3 User Expectations
    [Go to the top](#table-of-contents)

-The website contents the information about studio, background of the artist and detailed description of the styles he uses, services available there, feedback from the clients, contact info.
+The website contains information about the studio, background of the artist and detailed description of the styles he uses, services available there, feedback from the clients, contact info.
 Here is what user is able to do within the website:
 * all pages are easily accessible
 * the interface is easily navigated
 * responsive design for all screen/device sizes